gihanv/infarstructure-1/README.md

 # Infarstructure
 Terraform deployment for apache
-# Tnfarstructure
+# Module
 Terraform deployment for apache auto sacling group

 ## Tools Needs
-Terrafor>=0.13

-An in-depth paragraph about your project and overview of use.
+Terraform>=0.13
+aws cli

 ## Getting Started

-### Moudle I have used
+### Teraform Moudles I have used

 * VPC
-* DymamoDB
+* DynamoDB
-* DymamoDB
+* S3
 * Security Group
 * Auto Scaling Group
 * Launch Template
+* ALB

 ### Installing

-* 1.Frist cate S3 bucket to store terraform status in S3 with DynamoDB
+* 1.Frist create S3 bucket to store terraform status in S3 with DynamoDB
 * 2.Create the AWS VPC.
-This will create 2 Private AZs and 2 Public AZs in provided region (Note: You have to provide your custom CIDRs for Public and Private Subnet)
+This will create 2 Private AZs and 2 Public AZs in provided region (Note: You have to provide your custom CIDRs for Public and Private Subnets)
 * 3.Create Security Groups for Public ALB and Parivate EC2 instance
 * 4.Create Launch Template
 * 5.Deploy an ALB in the public subnet